carpentries-incubator/twitter-with-twarc/_episodes/04-twitter-api.md

 > > ~~~
 > > {: .output}
 > >
+> > Searching for the word "basketball" also returns uses of "#basketball".
+Both are included in the
+> > 437,140 from the first count command (a Boolean `OR`).
+> >
 > > This command did a count on tweets that contained the text "basketball" and "#basketball".
-> > The resulting number of 17,308 is smaller than the count from the first count command.
+> > The resulting number of 17,308 is smaller than the count from the first count command, that tells
-> > This is expected because these tweets contain both "basketball" and "#basketball", and are included in the
-> > 437,140 from the first count command.
+> > us the Twitter uses a boolean AND by default.
 > >
 > {: .solution}
 {: .challenge}